fpenunuri/AKQsOctave/Readme.txt

 directional derivatives, Journal of Computational Science 76 (2024) 102217.
 doi:10.1016/j.jocs.2024.102217.

+To make the implementation Octave-compatible, we have included the 'num2cell' function.

 The folders "02AuxiliarDualFun", "03KinematicQuantities", "04MechFunctions"
 and "05AuxiliarExamplesF" contain the implementation of our study about